Gunmen kill cleric in Ekiti – The Sun Nigeria

-Gunmen have killed a cleric, Pastor Kayode Ogunleye, dumping his corpse in a forest on the Aramoko-Ijero-Ekiti highway in Ekiti State.
+Gunmen have killed a cleric, Pastor Kayode Ogunleye, and dumped his body in a forest on the Aramoko-Ijero-Ekiti highway in Ekiti State.

 Sources revealed that Ogunleye was shot dead while trying to harvest banana on his farm.

-One of the sources who didn’t want his name in print, described the killing of Ogunleye as barbaric, urged security agencies to fish out the killers.
+One of the sources who didn’t want his name in print, described the killing of Ogunleye as barbaric and urged security agencies to fish out the killers.

-Confirming the incident, the spokesman, Ekiti State police command, Sunday Abutu, said “it is a suspected case of murder” and that investigation was ongoing.
+The Ekiti State Police Public Relations Officer (PPRO) Sunday Abutu, said “it is a suspected case of murder and investigation is ongoing.”

 Leave a Reply